When will my tax document be mailed?

 The financial statement and the tax document each have a different purpose, so you may notice different information and levels of detail if you are comparing them.
 The Ameriprise annual financial statement reflects your account at a point in time, which is the last business day of the year.
-Alternately, Ameriprise tax documents provide information across the span of a tax year that can be taken into consideration when preparing tax returns.
+Alternatively, Ameriprise tax documents provide information across the span of a tax year that is taken into consideration when preparing tax returns.

 - When an investment has an income reclassification, the tax designation of income may change after year-end.
 This occurs more commonly with mutual funds, unit investment trusts (UITs) and real estate investment trusts (REITs)

 - The financial statement will capture the information available at year-end

 - The tax document will be updated and mailed when the investment issuers notify us of changes

 - When a mutual fund declares a dividend in the fourth quarter of the year and pays the following January (and makes the appropriate tax election)

 - The financial statement captures the information available at year-end

 - The tax document will report these dividends for the year they are declared and report any updates after year-end